 The following are services and supports provided by Westside Regional Center (WRC).
-Clients may be eligible for services based upon need related to the nature of the qualifying developmental disability as identified and agreed to by the interdisciplinary planning team.
+Individuals may be eligible for services based upon need related to the nature of the qualifying developmental disability as identified and agreed to by WRC’s interdisciplinary planning team.
 This is not a complete listing.
 Other needs identified by assessment may identify other services.
 Services must be requested through the Individual Program Plan (IPP) process.
 Please contact your service coordinator to discuss access to services.

 Generic resources, private resources and/or natural supports must be explored prior to WRC funding.